wecode-bootcamp-korea/git-conflict/name.md

-Hello I'm Soheon!!
+Hello I'm TaeHyeon :)

-Nice to meet you!
+Have a Nice day!!